-The Cook County Public Defender's mission is to protect the fundamental rights, liberties, and dignity of each person whose case has been entrusted to us by providing the finest legal representation.
+The Cook County Public Defender's mission is to protect the fundamental rights, liberties and dignity of each person whose case has been entrusted to us by providing the finest legal representation.

-The Public Defender of Cook County is Amy P. Campanelli.
-The attorneys in the office work as her assistants.
+The Public Defender of Cook County is Sharone R. Mitchell, Jr. The attorneys in the office work as his assistants.
 Only people who have cases pending in the Circuit Court of Cook County who are not financially able to pay for private legal representation can have the Public Defender appointed to provide legal services.
-Whether a person is charged with a misdemeanor, felony, traffic case, child protection violation, deliquent act or has petitioned for post-trial or post-conviction relief, the judge before whom the case is being heard makes the determination whether or not a person requesting to be represented by the Public Defender qualifies for our services.
+Whether a person is charged with a misdemeanor, felony, traffic case, child protection violation, delinquent act or has petitioned for post-trial or post-conviction relief, the judge before whom the case is being heard makes the determination whether or not a person requesting to be represented by the Public Defender qualifies for our services.

 In order to determine eligibility, the judge may ask any prospective client to provide financial information, including but not limited to income, employment, housing and other financial obligations.
 Once the judge has determined that a person with a case pending before the court is eligible to be represented by the Cook County Public Defender, an Assistant Public Defender from the appropriate division within the office is appointed to represent them.